-Levels of Progress 1 - 4: Use these levels to determine your students' prerformance on the Student and Classroom Performance Charts provided in the back of this guide.
+Levels of Progress 1 - 4: Use these levels to determine your students' performance on the Student and Classroom Performance Charts provided in the back of this guide.

-Level 1: Student is unable to recall any part of the story or connect with any key ideas in the story, even with teacher assistance.

-Level 2: Student is able to recall the story and make some reflections on the story, but does not completely connect or understand key ideas.

-Level 3: Student is able to recall the story well and make a one-to-one connection in the story to events in his/her life that demonstrates an event in the story, but without much specific analogical connection or inference (e.g., that he/ she remembers losing an apple once and asking someone to help find it).

-Level 4: Student is able to recall the story well and make an analogical connection to something in his/her life and can elaborate on these feelings (e.g., the student recalls how the woman in the story had a problem that was surprisingly solved because of events that were set in motion, and the student recalls the same thing happened to them once).
+- Level 1: Student is unable to recall any part of the story or connect with any key ideas in the story, even with teacher assistance. - Level 2: Student is able to recall the story and make some reflections on the story, but does not completely connect or understand key ideas. - Level 3: Student is able to recall the story well and make a one-to-one connection in the story to events in his/her life that demonstrates an event in the story, but without much specific analogical connection or inference (e.g., the student has seen a funny chicken once). - Level 4: Student is able to recall the story well and make an analogical connection to something in his/her life and can elaborate on these feelings (e.g., the student says, unlike the silly village people in the story, she is able to tell the difference between important and practical things and things that cannot really happen).